-- The connectors on the ends of the coax cable have rust, chips, or are some of its missing components.
+- The connectors on the ends of the coax cable have rust, chips, or some of its missing components.

-- Often, you will see green color, indicating that corrosion has occurred on the coax cable’s connectors.
+- Often, you will see a green color, indicating that corrosion has occurred on the coax cable’s connectors.

 - The connectors are weak.
 If you gently twist the connectors on your coax cable and they feel loose, then they are weak.

-One of the earliest detections to see if your coax cable goes bad is to see if they were bad before you use them.
+One of the earliest detections to see if your coax cable goes wrong is if they were bad before you use it.
 Many different companies today make coax cables.

-How To Maintain Your Coax Cable
+Coax Cables Go Bad–How To Maintain Your Coax Cable

-As you have read above, it’s easy for a coax cable to go bad.
-To ensure that your coax cable can be used for a long time there are two things that you can do.
+As you have read above, it’s easy for a coax cable to go wrong.
+To ensure that your coax cable can be used for a long time, there are two things that you can do.